2019

 South Western Railways Office of Rail and Road

-Concerns summary Wokingham Station has insufficient and poorly located signage for the live third rail, with no warnings visible from main platform areas or tactile paving, despite high footfall and significant electrocution risk.
+Concerns summary (AI summary) Wokingham Station has insufficient and poorly located signage for the live third rail, with no warnings visible from main platform areas or tactile paving, despite high footfall and significant electrocution risk.

 Historic (No Identified Response)